 - joints that are pushed out of their normal positions, which are called dislocations

-- abnormal growths on the bones, or bone spurs
+- abnormal growths on the bones, which are called bone spurs

 - spinal deformities